-Issues of smoking in diabetes are reviewed in detail in the ADA technical review (128) and position statement (184) on this topic.
+Issues of smoking in diabetes are reviewed in detail in the ADA technical review (158) and position statement (218) on this topic.
 A large body of evidence from epidemiological, case-control, and cohort studies provides convincing documentation of the causal link between cigarette smoking and health risks.
 Cigarette smoking contributes to one of every five deaths in the U.S. and is the most important modifiable cause of premature death.
 Much of the prior work documenting the impact of smoking on health did not separately discuss results on subsets of individuals with diabetes, suggesting that the identified risks are at least equivalent to those found in the general population.
 Other studies of individuals with diabetes consistently found a heightened risk of CVD and premature death among smokers.
 Smoking is also related to the premature development of microvascular complications of diabetes and may have a role in the development of type 2 diabetes.

 A number of large randomized clinical trials have demonstrated the efficacy and cost-effectiveness of smoking cessation counseling in changing smoking behavior and reducing tobacco use.
 The routine and thorough assessment of tobacco use is important as a means of preventing smoking or encouraging cessation.
-Special considerations should include assessment of level of nicotine dependence, which is associated with difficulty in quitting and relapse (185,186).
+Special considerations should include assessment of level of nicotine dependence, which is associated with difficulty in quitting and relapse (219,220).
+Free telephone quit lines are available in each state (see www.naquitline.org).